arpajus/Simple_Algorithms/README.md

 Calculator:
 Basic calculator with just four operations just to show how to work with while doing iterations until the user wants to finish.

+ReverseArray:
+A basic algorithm using two methods where you reverse an array.
+Just swapping the first position with the last position, the second position with last-1 of the array and so on.
+The main thing here is that we have two int with a behaviour of two pointers pointing at the start and at the end.
+And this two pointers are moving while we are swapping the positions.